 HeyTaco! is the top-rated HR & Team Culture App, used by more than 4000 teams worldwide.
 At Adeva we use it for showing gratitude, supporting innovative ideas or great accomplishments, and various other celebrations.
 It is a fun way for us to feel appreciated and have a sense of belonging to the team.
 All that is easily integrated through the daily communication on Slack by the ? emoji.
 Sharing a taco with each other reminds us that our work is fun, rewarding and a part of our lifestyle.
 Using HeyTaco or another method of gamification is going to be good for you and your employees!

 You will agree that remembering all the passwords for all of your accounts, apps and online documents is nearly impossible.
 However, having just one password for everything is not wise because it makes your information sensitive to hacking.
 To solve this problem, there are apps that will store all your passwords.
 They can also automatically select the proper password for you whenever you want to log in somewhere.

 1password is used by over 35,000 businesses worldwide.
 All of those have chosen it to deal with all their passwords.
 So did we.
 We chose 1password because of its simplicity and the features it offers.
 You can set separate vaults for different teams and share passwords based on the individual needs.
 It’s great when an employee leaves, you can cut their access to the password vaults.
 1password also provides some interesting reports.
 You can integrate it with Slack, and easily check the latest updates or activities.

-Remote work is easier when you have the right apps to help you manage your remote employees.
+Remote work is easier when you have the best team management apps to help you manage your team.
 All you have to do is to try these apps and let technology work for you.

 - Get the most out of these free apps or at least the free trial periods they offer.